-The Latest: Suspect in apparent assassination attempt against Trump charged with federal gun crimes
+The latest: Suspect in apparent assassination attempt against Trump charged with federal gun crimes

 Ryan Wesley Routh has had his first appearance in federal court.

-During an eight-minute hearing, prosecutors levied two charges against him: possession of a firearm by a convicted felon and possession of a firearm with an obliterated serial number.
+During an eight-minute hearing, prosecutors levied two charges against him: possessing a firearm despite a prior felony conviction and possession of a firearm with an obliterated serial number.

 Officials said Routh could face up to 15 years in prison if convicted on the first charge, and a possible five-year sentence on the second charge.